ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 - ansible_security.ids_rule_facts (master) was installed successfully
 ```

-Now, let's create a playbook, `verify_attack_rule.yml`.
-The hosts, the IDS provider variable and the `become` flag can be re-used from the playbook above.
-Only the name needs to change.
+The create a playbook, `verify_attack_rule.yml` to use this rule.
+Set the name of the playbook to something like "Verify Snort rule".
+The values for hosts, the IDS provider variable and the `become` flag can be set the same as our previous playbook.

 ```yaml
 ---